RivuletStudio/rivuletpy/README.md

   --soma                Use the morphological operator based soma detection --no-soma             Don't use the morphological operator based soma
                         detection (default)
-  --speed SPEED         The type of speed image to use (dt, ssm). dt would
+  --speed               Use the input directly as speed image --quality             Reconstruct the neuron with higher quality and
-                        work for most of the cases. ssm provides slightly better curves with extra computing time --quality             Reconstruct the neuron with higher quality and slightly more computing time --no-quality          Reconstruct the neuron with lower quality and slightly
+                        slightly more computing time --no-quality          Reconstruct the neuron with lower quality and slightly